 New perched groundwater wells installed outside the previously defined extent of the southeast lobe of the perched aquifer indicates that water and contamination have migrated further to the southeast.
-Results indicate the presence of the HEs 4-amino-2,6-DNT and RDX at concentrations exceeding the PQL and GWPS (up to 8.6 and 1,280 $\mu$ g/L and GWPS of 1.2 and 2 $\mu$ g/L, respectively).
-Movement of the plumes in this area appears to be associated with faster groundwater flow paths along channel-type features in the top of the FGZ.
-Pantex is actively working to determine the downgradient extent of the plume and has already completed a line of injection wells as part of an extension to the Southeast ISB remedy for perched groundwater to intercept this plume as it migrates to the southeast.
+Results indicate the presence of the HEs 4-amino-2,6-DNT and RDX at concentrations exceeding the practical quantitation limit (PQL) and GWPS (up to 8.6 and 1,280 μ g/L and GWPS of 1.2 and 2 μ g/L, respectively).
+Movement of the plumes in this area appears to be associated with faster groundwater flow paths along channel-type features along the top of the FGZ.
+Pantex completed an electromagnetic geophysical study to attempt to identify the area with faster flow paths in the groundwater to assist in identifying the extent of contamination.
+The study indicated the possibility of channels extending through the ISB area with one primary channel leading offsite to the south and southwest.
+In addition to identifying a subtle preferential groundwater path, the investigation may also serve to rule out much of the area where preferential flow is not occurring.
+The reports states that although the technology can identify the approximate center of the preferential flow path within the tolerances described, it does not always identify the edges of the flow path as accurately.
+Following the results of the study, Pantex drilled six new wells on the property to the south.
+Data from one well drilled in the area of the identified channel did not confirm the presence of water as proposed by the electromagnetic survey results.
+However, sampling of the newly installed wells indicates that the extent of HE contamination in this area of perched groundwater has been identified.